HTTP status codes are an essential part of SEO and web development.

 Googlebot will automatically follow 301 and most 302 redirects.
 They also pass PageRank and anchor text across redirects.

-For example, if you see a 302 redirect for a page that doesn’t exist, this can be an indication of a configuration error on your server.
+For example, if you see a 302 redirect for a page that doesn’t exist, this can be an indication of an error on your server.

-You will need to fix the configuration of your server so that it sends the correct status code.
+You will need to fix the configuration so that it sends the correct status code.

 Another example is when you see a 300 redirect for a page that doesn’t exist.
 This can happen when your server is misconfigured and is sending the wrong status code.